 Pressure = force / area

 The SI unit for pressure is pascal (Pa)

 Pressure in fluids

 Though the atmosphere is at such a high altitude, we don’t get to experience the pressure crushing upon us as compared to when a diver jumps into the sea.
 This is because of the fact that the atmosphere is not as dense as water is.
-Hence when calculating pressure in fluids, its density must be also taken into account.
+Hence when calculating pressure in fluids, its density must be also taken in account.